designgears/Manjaro-SteamOS/README.md

 > [!IMPORTANT]
 > You will need a mouse, keyboard, usb drive, and a usb hub (preferably with power passthru, but not required).

-This is a unique take to Steam OS on linux.
+# This is a unique take to Steam OS on linux.

+## Installation

 Download Manjaro KDE Plasma full image from [here](https://manjaro.org/download/).